Banking services for children and young people

 • The guardians will have extensive access rights to the account opened by submitting an application, and the child's account will show on the guardian's OP-mobile and op.fi service when they are logged in.
 Open a Current Account by filling in an application for banking services for a child.

-The young person, using their OP user ID, can also themself open an account for their personal income, such as wages, study grant or pocket money.
+The young person can open an account themself for their personal income, such as wages, a study grant or pocket money, by contacting our Customer Service.

-• The child's personal mobile phone that can receive SMSes.
+• The young person's personal mobile phone that can receive SMSes.

-You can give your consent at the same time as you open an account or apply for a card.
+You can give your consent at the same time as you open an account or apply for a card, or on the op.fi service with the general power of attorney.

 • You can enrol a child as an OP cooperative bank owner-customer at the same time as you open an account or apply for a card.
 The child becomes an owner-customer when you pay the member cooperative contribution, which is 100 euros in most OP cooperative banks.
 As an owner-customer, the child gets 0.25% interest on their Current Account.